fqqlsun/LEAF_production/docs/user_manual.md

 To enable your accessment to GEE servers, you have to obtain an authentication credential from Google.
 Within your activated conda virtual environment (will be explained in next section), run `earthengine authenticate` command and follow the instructions.
 A URL will be provided that generates an authorization code upon agreement.
 Copy the authorization code and enter it as the input of the command line.

+RefreshError: ('invalid_grant: Token has been expired or revoked.', {'error': 'invalid_grant', 'error_description': 'Token has been expired or revoked.'})

 ### 1.2 Install Anaconda and GEE Python API
 The installation of Anaconda on a local computer is a straightforward process.
 Just go to the [website](https://www.anaconda.com/) of Anaconda and follow the given instructions.
 After the installation, open a Windows terminal or **Anaconda Prompt**, so that some conda commands can be issued from there.